Tomotatsu Gima: Recycled Images

 Cotonoha Why do you make art?

 Tomotatsu Gima There’re a couple of reasons.
-On the one hand, I make art because it's something that I enjoy to do.
+On the one hand, I make art because it's something that I enjoy doing.
 However, on the other, I hope to bring attention to the dangers of mass culture and consumerism and inspire viewers of my work to reject these influences by adopting a simpler lifestyle.

 Interview Daryl Mitchell | Naoko Uchima